 Method 1 - Use the Select Matching Rows rule

-You will create a separate table showing only the statistic to the right that you want to sort by and sort that table.
-Then, use the rule to link the order of that table with your original table.
+You will sort the separate table that shows only the statistic that you want to sort by (see Item 1 in Requirements) first, and then use another rule to link the sort order to your larger summary table.

-- Select the original table and from the object inspector, select the Data > Rules > Rows/Columns > Select Matching Rows rule.
+, select the Data > Rules > Rows/Columns > Select Matching Rows (or Select Matching Columns) rule.

-- In the Select rows using dropdown select the table that is sorted the way you wish, (the table from step 2 above).
+- In the Select rows using dropdown, select the table that is sorted the way you wish (the table from step 2 above).
+You can get the table's name from General > Name in the object inspector

-- Set Use selected input's > rows in order to use the rows of the new table for matching instead of the columns.
+- Set Use selected input's > rows in order to use the rows of the new table for matching instead (or columns, if columns were selected in Step 2).

 - Set Order rows based on > selected input in order to use the order of the new table instead of retaining the order of the original table.

-- Click OK to sort your original table in the order needed.
+- Click OK to sort the larger table in the order needed.

 Method 2 - Use a Custom rule

-You can create a custom rule to bi-pass creating a secondary reference table.
+You can create a custom rule to bypass creating a secondary reference table.
 To do so:

 - Select the table you want to apply the rule to.